 Matthew B. Murphy, III

-Matt Murphy recently rejoined Emboss Partners, LLC to lead the firm into new areas of growth in the field of business consulting and capital acquisition.
-Matt’s passion is working with clients who seek new sources of funding and strategies for business expansion.
-Emboss engages with small and middle-market companies as well as not-for-profit organizations to assist in structuring debt and equity resources, guides strategic and financial planning and devises social impact investing initiatives.
+Matt Murphy is Co-founder and President of Emboss Partners, LLC with the primary responsibility of leading the firm into new areas of growth in the field of business consulting and capital acquisition.
+Emboss Partners engages with entrepreneurial companies as well as nonprofit organizations to assist in structuring debt, equity, and funding resources, guide strategic and financial planning, and devise social impact investing initiatives.